Strategies built on assumptions and not facts

 Many managers do not know the real reasons why their business is failing or succeeding, according to new research.

-Rhian Silvestro, Associate Professor of Operations Management at Warwick Business School, has found some managers do not actually apply ideas on financial performance to their own organisation, instead operating on the assumption their strategies are correct.
+Rhian Silvestro, Associate Professor of Operations Management, has found some managers do not actually apply ideas on financial performance to their own organisation, instead operating on the assumption their strategies are correct.

-“Some of the core assumptions about what drives financial performance have become so widely accepted that they are often assumed as fact,” said Dr Silvestro, who teaches Operations Management on the Distance learning MBA and Full-time MBA.
+“Some of the core assumptions about what drives financial performance have become so widely accepted that they are often assumed as fact,” said Dr Silvestro.
 “However, managers are frequently unable to justify the assumptions underlying their competitive strategies with data from their own organisations.

 “The danger is that unless the core assumptions are sound and relevant to your own circumstances, you run the risk of developing wrong-headed strategies that will lead you astray.”

-In the paper Understanding What Drives Your Business Performance, published this month in the summer issue of MIT Sloan Management Review, Dr Silvestro gives an example of such thinking: the assumption that well rewarded and engaged employees deliver a higher level of service and consequently generate better customer loyalty, which in turn results in an enhanced financial performance.
+In the paper Understanding What Drives Your Business Performance, published this in MIT Sloan Management Review, Dr Silvestro gives an example of such thinking: the assumption that well rewarded and engaged employees deliver a higher level of service and consequently generate better customer loyalty, which in turn results in an enhanced financial performance.